mantoni/blogdown/README.md

     active     : true // if this file is currently rendered, otherwise false },

+  // True if blogdown was called with --publish, otherwise false publish      : true,

   // Markdown:
   md           : '<p>parsed from markdown</p>',